Welcome to The Storied Recipe!

 Individual Steak and Kidney Puddings

-Kidney is chopped finally, cooked twice to soften its flavor, blended with steak, beef gravy, beer, onions and carrots, and encased in a highly flavorful crust.
+The kidney is chopped finely, cooked twice to soften its flavor, blended with steak, beef gravy, beer, onions, and carrots, and encased in a highly flavorful crust.
 It is truly delicious.

 How to Freeze Irish Beef Stew with Potatoes